xaionaro-go/ffstream/.github/instructions/general.instructions.md

 3. Interface stability + minimal-diff policy

 ## 1. Completion and stopping
+- Always show your TODO list.
+- Keep updated description of the full tree of what needs to be done in `.github/instructions/todo.md`.
+Before finishing a task, ensure that all items in that file are addressed.
+If the file contains not what you expected, trust the file.
 - A task is **DONE** only with objective evidence.
 Do not infer, do not assume, only directly objectively confirm and prove.
 - If you cannot obtain objective evidence, the task is **NOT DONE**.
 State exactly what evidence is missing and why.
 - If absolutely blocked on required user input/permission/action, report **BLOCKED** with the fields listed below and run `sleep $[ 24 * 3600 ]` (after `sleep` is finished you need to recheck if you are unblocked, and if not, finish the execution):